madsobitsoe/Systemudvikling2021-cookbook/xml/index.md

-# Marshal help (XML)
+# Marshall help (XML)

-In the following I will provide an example on how to marshal (generate XML files from java objects) and unmarshal (generate java objects from XML files) and get it to work in an Intellij IDEA project.
+In the following I will provide an example on how to marshall (generate XML files from java objects) and unmarshall (generate java objects from XML files) and get it to work in an Intellij IDEA project.

 The example is partly inspired by [https://stackabuse.com/reading-and-writing-xml-in-java](https://stackabuse.com/reading-and-writing-xml-in-java) , partly by [https://howtodoinjava.com/jaxb/solved-exception-in-thread-main-com-sun-xml-internal-bind-v2-runtime-illegalannotationsexception-3-counts-of-illegalannotationexceptions/](https://howtodoinjava.com/jaxb/solved-exception-in-thread-main-com-sun-xml-internal-bind-v2-runtime-illegalannotationsexception-3-counts-of-illegalannotationexceptions/)